 The middle step is getting pre-qualified for a loan.
 Here you'll have to give them your Social Security number or verify your identity in some other way, so that the lender(s) can do a "soft pull" on your credit history.
 Your score will not be impacted at this stage of the process.
 Some lenders have minimum borrower requirements, like a credit score of 650+, no delinquent accounts on your credit report, or 3+ months of consistent employment history.
 Other financial institutions offer personal loans regardless of your credit profile, but expect that the best rates and terms go to those customers with higher credit scores and income levels.

 Once you've been pre-qualified and have offers from several lenders, you'll choose one to fund your personal loan and complete their full application.
 You'll probably need to provide proof of income (e.g. pay stubs and/or bank statements from the last three months), detailed information about your monthly expenses like student loan payments and rent/mortgage amounts, and so forth.
 During this final step of the application process, your lender will do a hard check of your credit, so don't be surprised by the (temporary) dip in your credit score.

 When you receive your final loan offer, that's the time to read all of the fine print.
 Be sure you know the answers to these questions:

 Once you've gotten answers to these questions and you like what you see, you can accept the loan offer!
 Depending on the lender you've chosen, your funds should be in your account within a week or less.
 Congratulations!

-Select any 2 Personal Loan Providers to compare them head to head
+Select any 2 Personal Loans to compare them head to head